Dustyroom/flat-kit-doc/_docs/outlines.md

   [![](/FlatKit_Manual_Images/obj_without_outlines_1_4_camera_clear_depth.png)](/FlatKit_Manual_Images/obj_without_outlines_1_4_camera_clear_depth.png)

 * **METHOD 2** Another way of excluding objects from rendered outlines is moving object to be rendered in the transparent pass.
-In Flat Kit's Stylized Surface there is such an option.
-If you are using non-Flat Kit shaders, please refer to their documentation to see whether it is possible — to enable transparency without affecting the look.
-In Flat Kit's image effects there is an option of [Render event](/outlines/#advanced-settings-section-hosts-the-parameters-to-adjust-the-too/).
+In Flat Kit's Stylized Surface there is such an option (please see [Rendering Options](/stylized-surface/#rendering-options) of the Stylized Surface shader).
+If you are using non-Flat Kit shaders, please refer to their documentation to  see whether it is possible — to enable the transparency pass.
+Once you switch rendering to 'Transparent', it won't change the look of the shader but will exclude it from the outline pass.
+After that, you'll need to go to the Flat Kit's Outline image effects settings and locate the [Render event](/outlines/#advanced-parameters) parameter.
 It lets you choose at which stage to render the lines.
 In our case, it's 'Before Transparents'.

   * Step 1.
 Turn on the transparency in the shader.